Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 | Clear and Jump | Clear your ship from mass lock and activates Supercruise or an FSD jump (if a system is selected).
 This same button can also be used to enter a destination from supercruise, Activate/disable Supercruise and FSD jump to another system |
 | TrackIR integration | Set your pause toggle in the TrackIR software to f9 and TrackIR will pause/unpause when your ship is docked/undocked.
 You can also change the keybind to your liking in the command "Toggle TrackIR" |

+Tips:
-Tips: For a command that have both a start and stop (reset) function you can set the reset/stop key/button to the same function as your start key/button with enabling "Shortcut is invoked when long-pressed" when long-pressed".
-(Short press = start command,Long Press = stop/reset the same command)
+For commands that have both a start and stop (reset) function, you can set the reset/stop key/button to the same function as your start key/button by enabling **"Shortcut is invoked when long-pressed"**.
+- **Short press**: Start command.
+- **Long press**: Stop/reset the same command.
+- After you have set your primary or secondary fire buttons and FG as described, the best way to start is to choose one of the ship presets.
+Go out for a mining run where you can familiarize yourself with all commands and functions.

 ## Commands